 Fragaria ananassa ‘Sequoia’ is a hybrid berry developed for coastal California.
 Plants are set in the early spring except when growing Sequoia strawberries in USDA zones 7 and 8 where they should be planted in the fall.
 They are grown as perennials in zones 4-8 and grown as annuals elsewhere.

-Widely adapted to most any region, Sequoia strawberry plants yield large, sweet, juicy berries from the 6- to 8-inch tall plant, which spreads via one foot long runners.
-Runners
+Widely adapted to most any region, Sequoia strawberry plants yield large, sweet, juicy berries from the 6- to 8-inch (15 to 20.5 cm.) tall plant, which spreads via one foot (0.5 m.) long runners.
+Runners span out from the parent and establish new plants.
+This variety is especially loved by warm climate gardeners and bears fruit for many months.

 So is Sequoia strawberry everbearing?
 No, it fruits early and continuously over a three-month or longer period of time.